What is Debit Note?

 Since MNC Company purchased goods worth of $40,000 from S&S Traders.
 The journal entry for this would be –

 Purchase A/C…….Dr 40,000 –

 To S&S Traders A/C – 40,000

-Here, purchase account is debited because the expenses increased.
+Here, the purchase account is debited because the expenses increased.
 And S&S Traders account is credited because the liability increased as S&S Traders is the seller of goods.

-The purchase account that is credited for the defective amount is actually a purchase return.
-But as a purchase can be reduced for multiple reasons and it can be issued for various causes, we won’t credit “purchase return” account.
+The purchase account that is credited for the defective amount is a purchase return.
+But as a purchase can be reduced for multiple reasons and it can be issued for various causes, we won’t credit the “purchase return” account.

-Many argue that “purchase return” account should be credited and not “purchase” account.
+Many argue that the “purchase return” account should be credited and not “purchase” account.
 There’s an accounting explanation for that.

 If we take the same example, we will see that entry of purchase would be –